Formic Acid Treatment for Bees (How to Use)

 • longer 1 pad at a time method

 The second method is slightly different.
-One pad is placed on the top bars of the brood box.
-10 days later, that pad is removed and another added in its place.
+One pad is placed on the top bars of the brood box.10 days later, that pad is removed and another added in its place.

-The method of using 1 pad at a time is useful for smaller colonies or times when the temperature treatment window may be near the limit.
+The method of using 1 pad at a time is useful for smaller colonies (weaker) or times when the temperature treatment window may be near the limit.

 However, using 1 pad at a time will not kill the mites in the capped brood cells as efficiently.
-Since that is where most of the mites reside, I opted for the stronger option.
+Since that is where most of the mites reside, I opt for the stronger option.

 Two formic pro mite treatment strips on a hive.